Ithaca College Will Host Talk on Israel and Academic Freedom

 Jacobson’s talk is sponsored by the Jewish studies program and Hillel at Ithaca College.
 For more information, contact Hillel director Igor Khokhlov at email@example.com.

-Originally published in Media Relations: Ithaca College Will Host Talk on Israel and Academic Freedom.
+Originally published in IC News: Ithaca College Will Host Talk on Israel and Academic Freedom.